mabrobotics/MD80-x-CANdle-Documentation/Software.md

 (mdtool_config_current)=
 #### `mdtool config current <ID> <current>`

 This command is used to set the maximum phase current that is allowed to flow through the motor when high torques are commanded.
 By default, the maximum current is set to a rather low value that will not lead to motor or driver burnout.
 However, this also limits the motor's maximum torque capabilities.
 Using the config current command one can increase the maximum current.
-The absolute maximum value is 40 A.
+For the absolute maximum please refer to [maximum ratings](ratings) section.

 ```{warning}
 The guarantee does not include burnout actions due to too high current settings.
 For max continuous driver current please refer to the general parameters and safety limits sections.